 Admittedly, the language is quaintly Victorian and melodramatic, though with a certain elegance of style characteristic of the great author.
 Nowadays, the two desperate children might be portrayed differently, perhaps less obviously desperate, in another story.
 The boy might even be grown-up, and currently running for high public office, or already elected.
 His ignorance may strike many, lacking a certain sense of discernment, as sounding plausible, with a deceptive ring of truth even.

-If you find some relevance to current events in that scene, I applaud your insight.
+If you find some relevance to current events in my words, and in that memorable scene from A Christmas Carol, I applaud your insight; in you abides hope.

 If you don’t, well . . . there’s nothing much more to say, is there?